Skip to content

 FEHB 5-Year Rule

-To carry federal health insurance into retirement, you must have been enrolled in FEHB for the 5 consecutive years immediately before your retirement date.
+To carry federal health insurance into retirement, you must be enrolled in FEHB for the 5 consecutive years immediately before your retirement date.
 Missing this rule — even by one day — means permanently losing access to FEHB at retiree group rates.
-Private individual coverage for a federal retiree can run $12,000– $25,000 per year for a family.
+Private individual coverage for a federal retiree can run $12,000–$25,000 per year for a family.

 TSP Rule of 55

-Federal employees who separate during or after the calendar year they turn 55 can withdraw from TSP without the 10% IRS early-withdrawal penalty.
-If you're under 55 at separation, that 10% cost applies to all TSP withdrawals until you reach 59½ — a significant constraint on your retirement savings access during the transition.
+Federal employees who separate during or after the calendar year they turn 55 can withdraw from the TSP without the 10% IRS early-withdrawal penalty.
+If you're under 55 at separation, that penalty applies to TSP withdrawals until you reach 59½ — a significant constraint on your retirement-savings access during the transition.

 FERS Supplement Timing

 The FERS Supplement bridges the income gap between an early retirement and Social Security at age 62.
-Under VERA, if you retire before your MRA (57 for most), the supplement is delayed until you reach MRA — not until age 62.
-For a 50-year-old with an MRA of 57, that's a 7-year wait for the supplement to begin.
+Under VERA, if you retire before your MRA (57 for most), the supplement is delayed until you reach your MRA — not until age 62.
+For a 56-year-old with an MRA of 57, that is a 1-year wait for the supplement to begin.

 FERS COLA Delay